 We estimated the trajectories of the metabolic safety margin as trees with different storage strategies faced starvation.
 All models showed a trajectory towards the 1:1 line as the system became carbon depleted (Fig. 2).
 These trajectories approached the 1:1 line differently depending on the NSC allocation strategy.
 High priority to storage resulted in a slower approach to the 1:1 line, with a longer trajectory for greater allocation to root storage (red line) compared to stem storage (blue line) (Fig. 2).
 Meanwhile, lower priority to NSC storage and faster NSC turnover resulted in a faster approach to the 1:1 line (green, brown, and black lines in Fig. 2).
 This progressive approach of each line to the 1:1 line reflects the increasing contribution of stored reserves to respiration and growth.

 These models are linear and not time-dependent, therefore NSC turnover time does not change during the simulated starvation.
 These estimated changes in NSC mean age and transit time are a transient response of the age composition of stored NSC to the simulated starvation.
 These changes in the metabolic safety margin provide insights into the ability of trees with different storage strategies to use stored carbon when facing starvation and the time it would take to exhaust NSC reserves.
 In reality, changes in NSC turnover time can also occur as trees respond to environmental conditions, reflecting a change in the tree’s carbon allocation strategy.
 Such changes would alter the metabolic safety margin, accelerating or slowing its progression toward the 1:1 line.
 Then, changes in MSM may be a mixture of both, a transient change in the age composition of the NSC and a transient change of the NSC turnover time.
 Progressions toward the 1:1 line appear as an increase in NSC turnover time as trees exhaust their reserves.
-Thus, MSM informs us about the transient state of NSC reserves and its transient NSC turnover time, shading insights about the use or replenishment of NSC reserves over time in mature trees.
+Thus, MSM informs us about the transient state of NSC reserves and its transient NSC turnover time, providing insights about the use or replenishment of NSC reserves over time in mature trees.

 We also modeled the transient changes in the metabolic safety margin when trees experience a limitation in carbon supply.
 In these simulations, income was kept as in Table 2 for the first 10 years and then reduced to 2300 gC/year for the next 40 years.
 We compared a fast-cycling tree (black line) with a slower-cycling tree (green line) (Fig. 5).
 A reduction in carbon income produced a transient response in the metabolic safety margin for both trees (Fig. 5).
 The metabolic safety margin approached the 1:1 line as trees depleted of carbon and then returned to steady state as all the carbon was replaced by new carbon under the new conditions (Fig. 5).
 In these new conditions, the size of storage pools and carbon fluxes adapted to the new income, keeping NSC turnover times constant.
 Depending on NSC turnover, some trees will take longer than others to return to the steady state metabolic safety margin; the transient changes in the metabolic safety margin are faster in trees with faster turnover times (black line) than in trees with slower NSC turnover times (green line).